 Getting to Work

-The Apollo had made a splash in earlier decades, but the 1980s saw the debut of the DN100: Apollo’s first workstation for engineering and scientific fields.
-Equipped with a Motorola 68000 microprocessor as well as its built-in network and high-resolution display, Apollo dominated the world of computer workstations throughout the remainder of the 1980s.
+Apollo had made a splash in earlier decades, but the 1980s saw the debut of the DN100, Apollo’s first workstation for engineering and scientific fields.
+Equipped with a Motorola 68000 microprocessor, built-in network, and high-resolution display, Apollo dominated the world of computer workstations throughout the remainder of the 1980s.

 The Power of Portable

-The Osborne 1’s release in 1981 marked the first portable computer to be mass-produced.
-Coming in at a price of nearly $1,800 for a five-inch display, 64 KB of memory storage, and a pair of floppy disk drives, it might not have been the most practical purchase, but it sure was a portable one.
+The Osborne 1’s release in 1981 marked the first mass-produced portable computer.
+At nearly $1,800 for a five-inch display, 64 KB of memory storage, and a pair of floppy disk drives, it might not have been the most practical purchase, but it sure was portable.

 Inching Toward the Internet

-September of 1981 saw the establishment of the TCP/IP protocol.
-While it sounds pretty unremarkable based on its simple name, this protocol singlehandedly established the ability for information to be carried across the Internet.
+The TCP/IP protocol was established in September 1981.
+While its simple name sounds unremarkable, this protocol singlehandedly established the ability for information to be carried across the Internet.
 Today, we’d be lost without it.

 1982